- Photo by: Colin Wann

 Granite Peak, with an elevation of 12,803″, is Montana’s highest peak.
 This formidable mountain is located in the heart of the remote and scenic Absaroka-Beartooth Wilderness, just north of Yellowstone National Park.
 It is a challenging climb requiring rock and snow mountaineering skills and has a lengthy and strenuous approach.
 Granite Peak is considered by many to be the most difficult high point summit after Denali.

-Jackson Hole Mountain Guides is the oldest and most experienced guide service serving those who wish to climb Granite Peak.
-We offer our standard 4-day trip; we also have 5-day trips for those wishing to add a day, for weather reasons, fishing, or for a little more acclimatization and rest time.
+The Mountain Guides Montana is the oldest and most experienced guide service serving those who wish to climb Granite Peak.
+We offer our standard 5-day trip; we also have 6-day trips for those wishing to add a day, for weather reasons, fishing, or for a little more acclimatization and rest time.

 Season Summer - Fall